-While we are focused on increasing the rate of growth of all revenue, we are particularly focused on increasing our license and other revenue except M&S both in absolute terms and as a percentage of our total revenue.
-In particular, our goals include continuing a return to a growth trend in software license revenue from our lead EFT products and solutions.
-By renewing the growth in our EFT software license sales, we believe we will concurrently contribute to continued growth of M&S revenue because substantially all purchasers of our EFT software licenses also purchase an M&S contract which in turn also makes them candidates for M&S renewals in future years.
+While we are focused on increasing the rate of growth of all revenue, we are particularly focused on increasing our license revenue both in absolute terms and as a percentage of our total revenue.
+In particular, our goals include continuing a return to a consistent growth trend in software license revenue from our EFT products and solutions.
+By renewing a consistent growth in our EFT software license sales, we believe we will concurrently contribute to continued growth of M&S revenue because substantially all purchasers of our EFT software licenses also purchase an M&S contract which in turn also makes them candidates for M&S renewals in future years.
 This pattern of activity can create a compounding effect for M&S renewals as a result of the cumulative number of licensed software installations sold over multiple years that create M&S renewals in any single year predictably (and in line with our expectations) exceeding the number of new software licenses we sell in a single year.
 We expect this compounding effect to continue to grow, even as we potentially increase software license revenue in future periods.
 As our enterprise products become a larger portion of our total revenues, we believe M&S revenues will continue to increase.

-Revenue from our EFT suite of products and modules increased 9%.
+Revenue from our EFT suite of products and modules increased 7%.
 This increase resulted from the sales and marketing and software engineering initiatives described above.
+During 2014, we have released new version of our EFT platform which added several enhancements and capabilities as discussed further above under Software Products and Services.